-Visitors are made aware of our procedures, their role in safeguarding our children and who the Designated Safeguarding Leads are, through posters around school.
+Visitors are made aware of our procedures, their role in safeguarding our children and who the Designated Safeguarding Leads are, through posters around school and the availability of safeguarding information through leaflets.
+Visitors will be made aware that Form 1 should be used to record any concerns, but that they must always speak to a DSL or DDSL before leaving site.